chloeraison/CalculatorExercise/README.md

-﻿# Calculator Exercise
+﻿# A ~beep-boop~ C# Calculator

 ---

 ## Description

+A calculator that takes in 2 numbers and outputs a number based on the operation given.

-This is an exercise to ascertain, for me, some basic C#, how to use Visual Studio instead of VS Code, and how to use Visual Studio in alignment with git
+(This is an exercise to ascertain, for me, some basic C#, how to use Visual Studio instead of VS Code, and how to use Visual Studio in alignment with git)

 🌈🌈🌈

 ---